chromakode/typesetters-son/README.md

 [![Named for "Typesetter's Son" on Channel101](typesetters-son.jpg)](http://www.channel101.com/episode/1667)

-Typesetter's Son is a small utility for generating images based on lightly modified webpages.
+Typesetter's Son is a small utility for generating images and PDFs based on lightly modified webpages.
 It loads a URL in [Headless Chrome](https://github.com/GoogleChrome/puppeteer), substitutes innerHTML for elements you specify, and takes a screenshot.

 It works great on SVGs too -- just sprinkle in `id` attributes where you want to modify text!